Eleanor McEvoy: 1992–2000

-McEvoy built up a following in clubs in Dublin with her three piece band, Jim Tate on bass, Noel Eccles on drums, and latterly Bill Shanley on guitar.
+McEvoy built up a following in clubs in Dublin with her three-piece band, Jim Tate on bass, Noel Eccles on drums, and latterly Bill Shanley on guitar.
 During a solo date in July 1992, she performed a little-known, self-penned song, "Only a Woman's Heart".
 Mary Black, of whose band McEvoy was a member, was in the audience and invited her to add the track to an album of Irish female artists.
 The album was subsequently titled A Woman's Heart and the track was released as the lead single.

 A few days before A Woman's Heart was released, Tom Zutaut A&R from Geffen Records, who had previously signed Guns N' Roses, Mötley Crüe, and Edie Brickell, offered McEvoy a worldwide recording deal after watching her perform at The Baggot Inn in Dublin.

-The album went on to sell over three-quarters of a million copies in Ireland alone and was (and remains) the biggest selling Irish album of all time.
+The album went on to sell over three-quarters of a million copies in Ireland alone and was (and remains) the biggest-selling Irish album of all time.

 Eleanor McEvoy, her first album, recorded in Windmill Lane Studios, was released in February 1993, and tours in the United States, Asia, and Europe followed.
 Back on Irish soil, McEvoy was awarded Best New Artist, Best New Performer, and Best Songwriter Awards by the Irish entertainment and music industries.
-In 2011, Portuguese singer Luis Represas included a version of Go Now from McEvoy's eponymous album on his recording Reserva Especial.

 As she began writing her second album, Tom Zutaut left Geffen Records, and McEvoy was offered and accepted a new deal with Columbia Records US.
 The new album, What's Following Me?, was released in 1996.
 The single "Precious Little" became a top-10 radio hit in the United States, giving McEvoy the exposure she needed for a headline tour of the US.
 She was invited to contribute to a number of movie and TV soundtracks.

-At home, the success of A Woman's Heart continued to overshadow McEvoy's solo work and fans of the mammoth hit were disappointed with the rock elements of the second album and those that might have identified with her bittersweet lyrics, sensual vocals, and loud guitars turned a blind eye to the album.